 One of the final objects which I set before myself is the creation of a large and efficient Museum of Anatomy and Pathology in the Medical School, a small but valuable nucleus being already in place.

-In 1906 Pathology and Anatomy were split into separate departments.
-Allen was personally responsible for building up the Medical School's large and varied collections and it seems that he retained the specimens, both anatomical and pathological, within his new department.
-Anatomy largely had to establish its new departmental museum from scratch.
+In 1906, Anatomy and Pathology were split into separate departments, and a dedicated Professor of Anatomy was sought.
+Professor Richard Berry (1867-1962) arrived in Melbourne the following summer.
+Appalled by the neglected state of the Anatomy Department, Berry expended a huge amount of energy in building it up to his idea of a proper school of anatomy.
+After the departmental split, the anatomical specimens and models from Allen’s museum were transferred to the new Anatomy Museum.
 From the time of the split until the building of the new Anatomy Building in 1923, the two museums cohabited in what became known as the Old Pathology Building (and is now named the Elisabeth Murdoch Building); the Anatomy Museum in the north wing and the Pathological Museum in the south wing.

 From the late 20th century onward the Anatomy Museum’s displays have focused on clinical anatomy specimens but in its early days the anthropological collections were considered equally important, being described as a ‘museum of anatomy, anthropology, and neurology ’.
 In 1914, on the jubilee of the Medical School, Allen wrote: